MHumm/DelphiEncryptionCompendium/readme.md

 Why don't you help out by researching useful test data for those few tests?
 We're talking at block chaining mode tests for the ciphers specifically.

+In DEC 6.2 the unit tests for the hash classes were looked at and where not already used original test data vectors (as far as we could find them - for most we could) have been added to improve test coverage.

 ## Contained hash algorithms
 * MD2
 * MD4